PhishrNet/about/README.md

 ## About

-PhishrNet is an affordable platform for your SMishing and Vishing needs.
+Phishr.Net is an affordable platform for your SMishing and Vishing needs.
 It is a channel for delivering simulated scenarios.

 ## Disclaimer